gsdriver/alexa-logger/README.md

 Utility functionality that manages request/response for Alexa utterances.
 This module generates a report that lets you see the interaction of your sessions grouped by user.

 # Usage
-The exposed functions from this library are `saveLog` which will save a request and response in a supplied AWS S3 bucket and `processLog` which will process a directory of log files for easy consumption.
+The exposed functions from this library are `saveLog` which your Alexa skill should call to save a request and response in a supplied AWS S3 bucket and `processLog` which you can call offline to process a directory of log files for easy consumption.

 ```
 saveLog(event, response, options, callback)